davidgasquez/sqline/README.md

 # SQLine

-Command line tool to perform database queries.
+Command line tool to perform SQL database queries.
 With `sqline` you can mix the power of Unix tools with the power of SQL.

 ## Installation